metabase/metabase/docs/getting-started/03-asking-questions.md

 Okay, cool — we’re ready to ask our question, so let’s click the **Run query** button!

 So it looks like there were 12,284 orders, each with a subtotal greater than $40.
 Ka-ching!
 Another way of saying this is that there were 12,284 *records* in the table that met the parameters we set.
-This is how nerds would say it.

 ![Count Answer](images/CountAnswer.png)